 The course seeks to develop in participants an understanding and ability to assess corporate income tax issues.
 In particular, the focus will be on corporate formations, capital structure issues, dividends, stock redemptions and partial liquidations, complete liquidations, corporate divisions and reorganizations and S Corporation elections and related issues.
-Prerequisite: Must be admitted to either the MBA or Certificate Program partner distributions, sales and liquidations of partnership interests, terminations, issues associated with accounts receivable and inventory and family limited partnerships.
-Prerequisite: Graduate Standing
+Prerequisite: Must be admitted to either the MBA or Certificate Program associated with accounts receivable and inventory and family limited partnerships.